Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 Then, start preparing and promoting the party at least a few weeks in advance.
 This means:

-Again, this is a fantastic opportunity to enrich your email base, so collect the contact info of anyone who walks through your doors.
+Again, this is a great opportunity to enrich your email base, so collect the contact info of anyone who walks through your doors.

 Even after all your community-building efforts, many potential customers will be hesitant to pull out their credit cards.
 That’s understandable, as paying for something new always carries more risk.